 Project results will provide engineers and strawberry growers with information on the optimal balance between productivity and workers’ health, guidelines for speed settings of large, multi-person harvest-aid machines, and rest breaks for crews.

 See the newest article in "Resource" A Publication of the American Society of Agricultural and Biological Engineers highlighting the work of Dr. Fathallah and Victor Duraj on Robotic Strawberry Harvest Aids.

 Heat Illness Prevention in Farmworkers: Translation of Economic, Socio-cultural, and Physiological Factors into Effective Interventions

 PI: Marc Schenker, MD, MPH, UC Davis

-Despite major campaigns to reduce heat related illness (HRI) in agricultural workers, deaths and illnesses still occur at higher rates than in other industries where workers exposed to hot environments.
-This project engages agricultural stakeholders from farm organizations and labor in a collaborative effort to understand the complexities of HRI and review workable solutions that the whole community can support.
+Despite major campaigns to reduce heat-related illness (HRI) in agricultural workers, deaths and illnesses still occur at higher rates than in other industries where workers are exposed to hot environments.

 Emerging Issue: Sexual Harassment of Hispanic Women Farmworkers in the Agricultural Workplace

 Sexual harassment (SH) is a problem in the agricultural industry.
 It affects health and safety because victims can suffer physically, socially, psychologically, and economically.